Port Nolloth: Diamond mining

 With ore shipments declining, the Port was revived in 1926 with the discovery of alluvial diamonds along the coast to the north and south of the town.
 A rush of prospectors and investment re-established Port Nolloth as a substantial service centre, even as copper shipments ceased altogether in 1944.

 The inability of larger vessels to enter the port led to a series of disasters as ships attempted to anchor offshore rather than seek shelter in poor weather.
 In April 1947, the 205-ton South African freighter Border ran aground to the south of the port while attempting to ride out a storm.
 In December 1950, the 400-ton freighter Bechuana suffered a similar fate.

 In the years following these wrecks, efforts were made to improve port access with the underwater blasting of the coastal reef.
 The attempt was partially successful but the bay remained a challenging prospect.
 Demand for port access also declined in the 1970s as the volume of diamond exports decreased.

 The diamonds in Port Nolloth are now almost all gone and divers are struggling to make a living.
 It is very rare that a big haul gets mined with a value over R500 000 in any given trip.
-Income now average between R30 000 and R40 000 per month for the more experienced divers.
+Income now averages between R30 000 and R40 000 per month for the more experienced divers.